Blandford-Znajek jets in MOdified Gravity: Blandford--Znajek mechanism in Kerr-MOG

 The plot in Fig.~\ref{fig: fOmega} displays the function $f^E_\alpha(\Omega_H)$ according to Eq.~\eqref{eq: f} as a function of the black hole angular velocity $\Omega_H$ and for specific values of the MOG parameter $\alpha$.
 In particular, the values in the parameter space have been chosen to be consistent with previous estimates for the deformation parameter that can be found in the literature \cite{Perez:2020ndx}.
-For stellar mass Kerr-MOG black holes the authors of Ref.~\cite{LopezArmengol:2016irf} derived an upper limit $\alpha<0.1$ (light red zone in Fig.~\ref{fig: fOmega}).
-For supermassive Kerr-MOG black holes the deformation parameter lies in the range $\alpha\in[0.03,2.47]$ (light green zone in Fig.~\ref{fig: fOmega}), with the upper limit obtained in \cite{Brownstein:2005dr} to reproduce the rotational curves of white dwarf galaxies, and the lower limit derived in \cite{Moffat:2007yg} to study globular cluster velocity dispersion. \\ As it is clear from the picture if we consider a Kerr and a Kerr-MOG black hole of the same ADM mass and angular velocity $\Omega_H$, the power extracted at the horizon is reduced in the Kerr-MOG case compared to the result for a Kerr black hole.
-In Fig.~\ref{fig: PowerOmega} we plot the relative deviation of $f^E_\alpha$ with respect to its GR limit $f^E_0$.
-Interestingly, the relative deviations become more relevant in the region of the parameter space which corresponds to MOG black holes in the supermassive regime, which precisely constitute the primary candidates for EHT observations.
+For stellar mass Kerr-MOG black holes \cite{LopezArmengol:2016irf} derived an upper limit $\alpha<0.1$ (light red zone in Fig.~\ref{fig: fOmega}).
+For supermassive Kerr-MOG black holes the deformation parameter lies in the range $\alpha\in[0.03,2.47]$ (light green zone in Fig.~\ref{fig: fOmega}), with the upper limit obtained in \cite{Brownstein:2005dr} to reproduce the rotational curves of white dwarf galaxies, and the lower limit derived in \cite{Moffat:2007yg} to study globular cluster velocity dispersion. \\ As it is clear from the picture if we consider a Kerr and a Kerr-MOG black hole of the same ADM mass and angular velocity $\Omega_H$, the power extracted at the horizon is reduced in the Kerr-MOG case compared to the result for a Kerr black hole. \\ In Fig.~\ref{fig: PowerOmega} we plot the relative deviation of $f^E_\alpha$ with respect to its GR limit $f^E_0$.
+Interestingly, the relative deviations become more relevant in the region of the parameter space which corresponds to MOG black holes in the supermassive regime, which precisely constitute the primary candidates for EHT observations.\\ Our results in Eq.s~\eqref{eq: BZpower}, \eqref{eq: f} and \eqref{eq: C} (illustrated in Fig.s \ref{fig: fOmega} and \ref{fig: PowerOmega}) show that by combining high-precision estimates of the jet power with independent measurements of the black hole spin or angular frequency, it is possible to probe the metric of astrophysical black holes and possibly put constraints on deformation parameters \cite{Pei:2016kka}.
+In the present work, specifically, we focused on the Kerr-MOG scenario, and obtained a non-degenerate expression for the BZ power emitted at order $\mathcal{O}(\Omega_H^4)$ without making assumptions on the magnitude of the deformation parameter $\alpha$.
+This constitutes an advancement with respect to the current literature about the BZ mechanism in alternative theories of gravity, which either truncated the expression for the power emitted at the leading order \cite{Banerjee:2020ubc,Konoplya:2021qll} or exploited a double expansion in both small spin and small deformation parameters to derive next-to-leading order results \cite{Dong:2021yss,Peng:2023}.